thezross/unh-cs410/README.md

 The program repeatedly reads in an integer (type int) and floating point numbers (type double).
 The integer selects the calculation type.
 If a delta is entered less then zero, then it is assigned .0001.
 If an integer is anything other then one, two, or three, then it is not aknowledged for that loop.
 <h2> zae5.c </h2>
 This program find the roots of a function, that is, given a function to find a value of x where f(x)=0.
 The bisection method is the root-finding algorithm used to find the roots of functions (approximating) the root of a function.
 Several functions will carry out these needs.
+<h2> zae6.c </h2>
+ Reads floating point numbers into an array and performs some simple statistics on the array (mean, variance, standard deviation).